xdmushui/partner-center-sdk/develop/get-agreement-metadata.md

 - If you are using the Partner Center Java SDK, version 1.8 or newer is required.

 - Credentials as described in [Partner Center authentication](./partner-center-authentication.md).
-This scenario supports app + user authentication..
+This scenario supports app + user authentication.

 ## .NET (version 1.14 or newer)